pelizal1/qbb2022-answers/week14/README.md

 Q4B.
-You could align the contigs in the bin to reference genomes of varoius species to determine the species for each bin and then look at the number of contigs for each bin to give you a rough estimate of the abudance of the species.
+You could align the contigs in the bin to reference genomes of varoius species to determine the species in each bin and then look at the number of contigs for each bin to give you a rough estimate of the abudance of the species.
 The abudance would also depend on the size of the genome.